-Sunday: Ways the Spirit Comes
+Sunday: Ways to Receive the Holy Spirit

 There are two stories of the coming of the Holy Spirit in today’s readings, and they are both very important.
 The one that came first is the one in the Gospel: Jesus breathes on the apostles and tells them, “Receive the Holy Spirit.”
 Then, later, at the end of their nine days of prayer after the Ascension, the Holy Spirit comes upon them in a dramatic way.